Xevro/Xevro/README.md

 <h2>Hello, I'm Louis D'Hont</h2>

 <p>👋</span>&nbsp;Hello!
 My name is Louis D'Hont.
 I am 22 years old and I live in Belgium.
-I am a passionate programmer, an electronics hobbyist and I'm a junior software & web developer.
-At the moment I'm in my second year of my Computer Science degree @<a href="https://www.odisee.be/en" target="_blank">Odisee</a>.
-I have been developing software since 2012, I learned myself developing software with an understanding of the basic principles of programming at low and high-end level coding.
-Checkout my company <a href="https://www.xevro.be" target="_blank">Xevro</a> where you can find my software creations.
+I am a passionate programmer, an electronics hobbyist and I'm a junior software Engineer.
+I finished my Bachelors degree in Computer Science @<a href="https://www.odisee.be/en" target="_blank">Odisee</a>.
+I find it fantastic to help improve projects and to further develop my technology skills.

+I am currently working as a R&D engineer at <a href="https://trensition.eu" target="_blank">Trensition</a> where I do research into NLP and write software.
+I have been developing software since is was 12, I learned myself developing software with an understanding of the basic principles of programming at low and high-end level coding.
+Checkout my company <a href="https://www.xevro.be" target="_blank">Xevro</a> where you can find my software programs.

 <h4>Social media</h4>

 [![Linkedin: dhontlouis](https://img.shields.io/badge/-LouisDHont-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dhontlouis/)](https://www.linkedin.com/in/dhontlouis/)

-<h3>More about me...</h3>
+<h3>More about my skills...</h3>

 ```javascript
 const louis = {